shnydercom/metaExplorer/Readme.md

 the development server saves your blocks under "packages/editor-dev-server/dev-srv-nocode/blocks" you can load a stylesheet depending on the username of your main interpreter.
 This would be located under "WEB_ROOT/styles/username-style.css", or if you're using the editor-dev-server, put it under "packages/editor-dev-server/dev-srv-nocode/styles/username-style.css"

-# creating your own app
+# creating your own app - old flow

 - cd into `packages/metaexplorer.io`
 - run `yarn buildcra` to execute create-react-app / react-scripts, which will create a build folder in that sub-project